 The difference between traditional Martial Arts and Combat Hapkido:

 Combat Hapkido is a new, modern style of Hapkido developed by Grandmaster John Pellegrini.
-Combat Hapkido differs from other Hapkido styles philosophically as well as technically.
+Combat Hapkido differs from other Hapkido styles philosophically as well as technically, including, but not limited to, the following examples:

 * Combat Hapkido is 100% Self Defense.
 There are no forms.